deviodigital/landingpage-realestate/README.md

 ### License

-cleanblog-child is licensed under GPL v2.0 and is distributed as is.
+This template is licensed under GPL v2.0 and is distributed as is.

 ## Development Information